cyrus-mc/helm-alertmanager/README.md

 ### Email

 Notification are sent via MS office 365 to an email list named 'X-Prom-Alerts@smarsh.com'.
-The repeat intervale is 15 minutes.
+The repeat interval is 15 minutes.

 ### Pager Duty